 The current HRA scheme which is based on the suggestion of the 6th Central Pay Commission is 30% of basic pay + grade pay + military service pay + NPA for personnel residing in Class X cities, 20% for those residing in Class Y cities, and 10% for those residing in Class Z cities.

-It is recommended that the government must occupy houses on long lease so as to provide residential accommodation to personnel for 10% of their pay.
+It is recommended that the government must occupy houses on a long lease so as to provide residential accommodation to personnel for 10% of their pay.
 It is also recommended that the government must prescribe appropriate rates for HRA in various towns and cities not on the basis of their population, but based on a proper assessment of the current levels of rent in various towns and cities.
 It has also been recommended that specific notional rents for various kinds of accommodation offered to personnel and officers of certain pay groups must be prescribed for certain cities after the actual conditions in the particular cities have been studied.
-A number of other recommendations have also been made, such the HRA rates.
+A number of other recommendations have also been made, such as the HRA rates.
 The suggestions for HRA rates have been prescribed at 15% of pay subject to a maximum of Rs.400 for those residing in Class A, B-1 and B-2 cities, and 7.5% of pay subject to a maximum of Rs.200 for those residing in Class C cities.

 - Agriculture in Union Budget